Kyriosity/read-write/README+/.net/README+/cs-lacks.md

 \__________\
 ☝️ Numerours high-rated queries on Q&A sites formulate demands for _constraints_ "grammar" further, better, and wider.

-## Syntax
+# Syntax

 ### Method arguments as in object initializer

-If a method has arguments of compatible types, the chances are good to shuffle them by mistake.
+If a method has arguments of compatible types, the chances are good that one shuffles them by mistake.

 Named arguments are fine but optional.
 Some patterns and practices (sub-calls, side-typing) ensure the right assignment but bring overhead, and you still must deal with established calls and obey the args order.